bahrus/be-restated/README.md

 2. Providing derived content from other content.
 For example, generating a table of contents based on the contents of the page.

 <table>
-    <caption>The roles of be-restarted, be-metamorphic, be-ferried</caption>
+    <caption>The roles of be-restated, be-metamorphic, be-ferried</caption>
     <thead>
         <tr>
             <th>Decorator/behavior</th>